JamyGolden/PlusSlider/README.markdown

 The default example is a great demonstration of what you can do with PlusSlider, but you probably want to customize the slider to match your site's design.
 Check out this easy 12-step tutorial on <a href="tutorial/index.html">how to customize the design of PlusSlider</a>.

+## Removing PlusSlider

+A `destroy()` function has now been added.
+This is convenient for javascript apps when it's important to completely remove a component from memory to prevent memory leaks.

 ## Changelog

+## Version 1.5.15 - 1.5.16
+* Slight structure change to allow PlusSlider to work well as an AngularJS directive
+* Structured and optimised code better

 ## Version 1.5.14
 * Added a destroy method.
 This is needed to wrap PlusSlider in an Angular module.